mahmoud/lithoxyl/docs/overview.rst

 one.
 First, write your code.
 Then, once you have half a module or find yourself asking, "How long does this part take?" then it's time to ``pip install lithoxyl``.
 There are two steps.
-First comes instrumentation, then we select a configuration.
+First comes instrumentation, then we get into configuration.

-Application instrumentation
+Records for instrumentation
 ---------------------------

 With Lithoxyl, logging and other instrumentation starts with knowing